SPG Helps Landowners Manage Caves

 Managing caves requires dedication from the individuals who volunteer to do the job.
 Cave managers must have a good rapport with the landowners and some develop long-term genuine friendships.
-Managers must not only know where the caves are, but must be familiar enough with the caves to know which parts of the cave can be accessed and which parts should be left alone due to fragile ecosystems or unstable ceilings.
-Periodic checks on the caves are necessary to keep watch and managers must be diligent in scheduling time to visit the caves.
+Managers must not only know where the caves are, but must also be familiar enough with the caves to know which parts of the cave can be accessed and parts that should be left alone due to fragile ecosystems or unstable ceilings.
+Periodic checks on the caves are necessary to protect them, thus those who agree to manage caves must be diligent in scheduling time to visit the caves.

 Many managed caves have been gated.
 While not every cave should be gated, nor are there resources available to gate all caves, when a cave has been gated, there is a very good reason.
 Gates are important tools in keeping out unauthorized visitors who might unknowingly cause damage and those who would intentionally damage a cave or its contents.
 Some caves are gated to protect endangered species habitat; others are gated to protect the visitor from some unusual hazard such as an unstable ceiling, a deep pit or hypothermia.